andreykaere/ixwindow/README.md

 all window managers run `./uninstall --all`.

 ## Configuration

+Default configuration file is located at `$XDG_CONFIG_HOME/ixwindow/ixwindow.toml`.
+You can also control it with environmental variable `IXWINDOW_CONFIG_PATH`, or run `ixwindow` script with `--config=<path_to_config>` option.

+In config file, there are various options, that can be modified, such as:
+- background color of polybar bar
+- size of icon
+- coordinates for icon
+- path to folder for cached icons (note: it makes sense to keep it around `.config/polybar` folder, so you won't lose your custom icons, if you have them)
+- `gap` constant, which is used in `ixwindow` script
+- for `i3` you can additionally specify `gap_per_desk`.
+This variable is used for calculation position of the icon, when the number of active desktops is dynamic.

 To change your configuration, just edit your config file.
 For new settings to take affect, you have to restart polybar (for example with `polybar-msg cmd